 - Many residents feel strongly about a particular part of the trail system and use the trail daily.

 - Trail users wanted to take an active role in keeping trails safe.

-- Professional emergency responders have a difficult time locating victims on the trails because victims often are unable to clearly articulate / describe their location.
+- Professional emergency responders have a difficult time locating victims on the trails because victims often are unable to clearly articulate or describe their location.

-Based on these results, Trail Watch focused on five main issues:
+Based on these results, Trail Watch focuses on five main issues:

 - volunteer patrols

 - trail maintenance reporting system

 Trail Watchers are volunteers who patrol the trails according to their own schedule.